ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/_index.md

     - Train a neural network using PyTorch.

 prerequisites:
     - A computer that can run Python3 and Visual Studio Code.
-The OS can can be Windows, Linux, or macOS.
+The OS can be Windows, Linux, or macOS.

 author_primary: Dawid Borycki